plerk/Alien-libtool24/README.md

     system 'libtool ...';

 # DESCRIPTION

+**This module is deprecated**.
+Use [Alien::libtool](https://metacpan.org/pod/Alien::libtool) instead, it uses newer better Alien tech.

 This module will download and install libtool 2.4.x if it is not already available on your system.
 As with other [Alien::Base](https://metacpan.org/pod/Alien::Base) based distributions